falahgs/gemini-thinking-mcp/README.md

 # Gemini Thinking MCP Server

 A Model Context Protocol (MCP) server implementation for the Google Gemini language model.
-This server allows Claude Desktop users to access the powerful reasoning capabilities of Gemini's 1.5 Flash model.
+This server allows Claude Desktop users to access the powerful reasoning capabilities of Gemini-2.0-flash-thinking-exp-01-21 model.

 ## What is Gemini Flash?

-Gemini 1.5 Flash is a specialized version of Google's Gemini model that's optimized for fast responses while maintaining high quality.
+Gemini-2.0-flash-thinking-exp-01-21 is a specialized version of Google's Gemini model that's optimized for fast responses while maintaining high quality.
 It excels at:

 - Mathematical reasoning
 - Logical deduction